 Don’t pulse too much as it will break down the chips and possibly even cause them to melt from the machine’s heat.

-- Cut the peanut butter oatmeal bars: Pull the parchment paper flaps to pull the bars out of the tray and cut into 16 slices.
+Cut the no bake peanut butter oatmeal bars: Pull the parchment paper flaps to pull the bars out of the tray and cut into 16 slices.
 Enjoy the chocolate peanut butter squares immediately, with a sprinkle of sea salt, and/or store for later!

 How to Make Ahead, Store and Freeze

-Storing: Store the healthy peanut butter bars in a glass container in the refrigerator for between 7-10 days.
+Storing: Store bars in a glass container in the refrigerator for between 7-10 days.
 You can use parchment paper in-between layers of the bars if needed.

-Remove the peanut butter oatmeal bars from the freezer as needed and allow it/them to thaw at room temperature for 20-25 minutes before enjoying.
+Remove the peanut butter oatmeal bars from the freezer as needed and allow them to thaw at room temperature for 20-25 minutes before enjoying.

 FAQs